-4.2.3 Other Advanced Technology Features and Upgrades
+4.2.34 Other Advanced Technology Features and Upgrades

 Over the last several decades, Hitachi has continuously improved the STG design.
-Such improvements can be categorized into three general areas: efficiency enhancements, strength/reliability enhancements, and operation/ maintenance enhancements.
+Such improvements can be categorized into three general areas: strength/reliability enhancements, efficiency enhancements, and operation/ maintenance enhancements.

 Strength and Reliability Enhancements